Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a

 For gentle cleansing to revitalize color, Innersense’s Color Awakening Hairbath uses coconut and pumpkin seed oils, shea butter, and other emollient plant ingredients to enhance and protect color.
 The combination of coconut, rice bran, and avocado oils creates a gentle, softening cleansing method that is sulfate-free.
 Also included in sunflower seed oil, a natural antioxidant and emollient that prevents color fading.

--> Buy Yours at The Detox Market <-
+-> Buy Yours at The Detox Market or Amazon <-

 Mother Dirt: Shampoo

 R+Co Gemstone: Color Shampoo

 This vegan and cruelty-free shampoo helps to preserve and prolong color.
 Hibiscus extract protects, softens and conditions, while pea extract helps to preserve color and protect against discoloration.
 Rice extract smoothes, retains moisture, and adds shine.
 Lastly, golden root extract provides antioxidant protection and combats thermal stress.
 These ingredients are sourced from Egypt, India, Brazil, and Sweden.

 -> Get Yours on Amazon <-